 Exercise 3: Cluster the words

-Instruction: Classify the following words into two categories: professions and verbs related to studies.
+Instruction: Classify these words into two categories: professions and actions related to studies, to better remember their usage.

 Exercise 4: Translate and use in a sentence